snowplow/snowplowanalytics.com/_posts/2018-07-05-modelling-page-view-events-as-a-graph/index.md

 discourse: true
 ---

+In the previous post in this series we started exploring options for modelling event data as a graph in general.
+We looked at three ways of modelling atomic event data:

+- the event grammar approach
+- the event graph approach
+- the denormalised graph approach.

-We've [chosen][link0] to model events as a denormalised graph, where the same things are represented multiple times in different ways (eg as both a node and a relationship).
+We [chose][building-a-model-for-atomic-event-data-as-a-graph] to model events as a denormalised graph, where the same things are represented multiple times in different ways (eg as both a node and a relationship).
 That adds redundancy to the model but makes querying it easier.

 In our chosen model, we are also making use of *reification*, or the turning of relationships into things.
-In our [event grammar][link1], events naturally exist in the relationships between entities.
+In our [event grammar][modeling-events-through-entity-snapshotting], events naturally exist in the relationships between entities.
 However, in the graph model, each event will be its own node with outgoing `HAS` relationships to its properties, eg `(event)-[:HAS]->(user)`.
 Events will be connected to each other by a `NEXT` relationship.
 There will also be relationships between the various properties of the event, such as `(user)-[:VIEWS]->(page)`.

 We'll now explore how we can model a `page_view` event with all its expected properties in the Snowplow pipeline.
 We'll discuss creating the necessary schemas and implementing them in code.